Meet the team

 Emma Siritzky

 Ph.D.
-Student Emma is a first-year doctoral student in the Cognitive Neuroscience program.
+Student Emma is a fifth-year doctoral student in the Cognitive Neuroscience program.
 She received her undergraduate degree in 2020 from Elon University, where she majored in Psychology.
-Emma’s research interests are focused on individual and age-related differences in visual attention and memory.
-She is currently studying the impact of individual differences in associative memory function on visual attention and implicit learning in visual search tasks. |
+She is interested in how individual differences and prior experience influence visual attention, associative memory, and related learning mechanisms.
+Emma is currently using big data to study the effects of task relevance and stimulus prevalence on associative learning in visual search. |

 Justin Grady

-Undergraduate student Justin is a fourth-year undergraduate student majoring in Psychology with a minor in Business.
-Justin has been collecting accolades, including the GW Luther Rice Fellowship and the FABBS Undergraduate Research Excellence Award.
-He is currently using data from the lab to explore the relationship between fatigue, visual search, and conscientiousness.
+Ph.D.
+Student Justin is a third-year graduate student in the Cognitive Neuroscience program.
+He is using data from the lab to explore the relationship between fatigue, visual search, and conscientiousness.
+Justin is also exploring models of human behavior and how they can be informed by large data.
 Justin is looking at individual differences in cognitive performance that have academic and applied implications. |

 Click here to see LAB ALUMNI